Binary black hole: Inspiral

 The first stage of the life of a binary black hole is the inspiral, a gradually shrinking orbit.
-The first stages of the inspiral take a very long time, as the gravitation waves emitted are very weak when the black holes are distant from each other.
+The first stages of the inspiral take a very long time, as the gravitational waves emitted are very weak when the black holes are distant from each other.
 In addition to the orbit shrinking due to the emission of gravitational waves, extra angular momentum may be lost due to interactions with other matter present, such as other stars.

-As the black holes’ orbit shrinks, the speed increases, and gravitational wave emission increases.
+As the black holes' orbit shrinks, the speed increases, and gravitational wave emission increases.
 When the black holes are close the gravitational waves cause the orbit to shrink rapidly.

 The last stable orbit or innermost stable circular orbit (ISCO) is the innermost complete orbit before the transition from inspiral to merger.

 Merger

 This is followed by a plunging orbit, in which the two black holes meet, followed by the merger.
 Gravitational wave emission peaks at this time.